1. What Fostair is and what it is used for

 Remove the cap from the mouthpiece and regularly (once a week) wipe the outside and inside of the mouthpiece with a dry cloth.
 Do not use water or other liquids to clean the mouthpiece.

 It is important that you read the package leaflet which is supplied with your AeroChamber Plus™ spacer device and that you follow the instructions on how to use the AeroChamber Plus™ spacer device and how to clean it carefully.

 4. Possible side effects

-- allergic reactions which include skin allergies, skin itching, skin rash, reddening of the skin, swelling of the skin or mucous membranes especially of the eyes, face, lips and throat.
+Tell your doctor immediately if you experience any hypersensitivity reactions like skin allergies, skin itching, skin rash, reddening of the skin, swelling of the skin or mucous membranes especially of the eyes, face, lips and throat.

 Common (affecting less than 1 in 10 people):

 - Fungal infections (of the mouth and throat), headache, hoarseness, sore throat.

 Uncommon (affecting less than 1 in 100 people):